werf/werf/docs/_includes/cli/werf_helm_v3_install.md

             if set, no CRDs will be installed.
 By default, CRDs are installed if not already present --timeout=5m0s:
-            time to wait for any individual Kubernetes operation (like Jobs for hooks) --username='':
+            time to wait for any individual Kubernetes operation (like Jobs for hooks) --tmp-dir='':
+            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --username='':
             chart repository username where to locate the requested chart -f, --values=[]: